Sun Yat-sen: 1911 revolution

 To sponsor more uprisings, Sun made a personal plea for financial aid at the Penang conference, held on 13 November 1910 in Malaya.
-The high-powered preparatory meeting of Sun's supporters was subsequently held in Ipoh, Singapore, at the villa of Teh Lay Seng, the chairman of the Tungmenghui, to raise funds for the Huanghuagang Uprising, also known as the Yellow Flower Mound Uprising.
+The high-powered preparatory meeting of Sun's supporters was subsequently held in Ipoh, Singapore, at the villa of Teh Lay Seng, the chairman of the Tungmenghui, to raise funds for the Huanghuagang uprising, also known as the Yellow Flower Mound Uprising.
 The Ipoh leaders were Teh Lay Seng, Wong I Ek, Lee Guan Swee, and Lee Hau Cheong.
 The leaders launched a major drive for donations across the Malay Peninsula and raised HK$187,000.

 On 27 April 1911, the revolutionary Huang Xing led the Yellow Flower Mound Uprising against the Qing.
 The revolt failed and ended in disaster.
 The bodies of only 72 revolutionaries were identified of the 86 that were found.
 The revolutionaries are remembered as martyrs.

 Despite the failure of this uprising, which was due to a leak, it was successful in triggering off the trend of nation-wide revolts.

-On 10 October 1911, the military Wuchang Uprising took place and was led again by Huang Xing.
+On 10 October 1911, the military Wuchang uprising took place and was led again by Huang Xing.
 The uprising expanded to the Xinhai Revolution, also known as the "Chinese Revolution", to overthrow the last emperor, Puyi.
-Sun had no direct involvement in it, as he was in Denver, Colorado, and had spent much of the year in the United States in search of support from Chinese Americans.
 That put Huang in charge of the revolution that ended over 2000 years of imperial rule in China.
 On 12 October, when Sun learned of the successful rebellion against the Qing emperor from press reports, he returned to China from the United States and was accompanied by his closest foreign advisor, the American "General" Homer Lea, an adventurer whom Sun had met in London when they attempted to arrange British financing for the future Chinese republic.
 Both sailed for China, arriving there on 21 December 1911.